mineralcloud/mineralcloud.github.io/_includes/software/express/express.md

 2. processing: submitting, monitoring jobs, and retrieving output from the computing resources;
 3. post-processing: analyzing results and handling errors, such as rerunning failed jobs.

 The workflows are highly modularized that can be separated, chained, and customized according to practical needs.
-It is achieved by tracking the provenance of each step.
+It is achieved by tracking the provenance of each step. ([Manuscript draft](http://mineralscloud.com/projects/express_pdf){:target="_blank"})

 Written in language Julia, Express is thus born to be performant, extensible, and run on numerous high-performance platforms.